 After I stained it and let it dry, I added the copper wire to the hooks.

 Then, I wrapped it tight around the mason jar .

-And, here is the finished product hanging in our bathroom.
+And here is the finished product hanging in our bathroom.
 What do you think?

-Well, there you have it.
-What ideas do you have for Mason jars ?
+Now it is your turn: What ideas do you have for Mason jars ?
 Please leave a message below.

 Please note these are affiliate links through Amazon and other affiliates, and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.